tapis-project/documentation/source/technical/jobs.rst

 Configuring the Execution and DTN Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The execution system must have the attribute *dtnSystemId* set to the Tapis system that may be used as a DTN.
+The execution system must have the attribute *dtnSystemId* set to the Tapis system that can be used as a DTN.
 Note that use of the DTN is optional.
 Use of a DTN is triggered by the setting of *dtnSystemInputDir* or
 *dtnSystemOutputDir* in either the job submission request or the application definition.